diantonioandrea/pacs-first/README.md

-# Advanced Programming for Scientific Computing - Initial Challenge
+# Advanced Programming for Scientific Computing - First Challenge

 _A Gradient Method for Multivariate Function Minimization_